GERMAN NAVAL POWER CONTINUED

 UIT: Former Italian submarines.

-UJ: (Unterseebootsjäger) German submarine chasers, often old
+UJ: (Unterseebootsjäger) German submarine chasers, often old trawlers.

 ULD: (U-Bootslehrdivision) U-boats training division.

-UZO: (U-Boot-Ziel-Optik) The U-boat target optic (aiming
+UZO: (U-Boot-Ziel-Optik) The U-boat target optic (aiming binoculars).

 Wabos: Nickname for Wasserbomben (Depth charges).